York Rowntree Park Caravan Club Site

 Although the site is near to the city centre, it is peaceful and has a lovely rural feel, with pleasant walks down the side of the river to the Millennium bridge and more.
 York Rowntree Park Club Site is ideal for those wishing to visit York Minster - the largest gothic cathedral in northern Europe.
 Do include a walk to the city's medieval walls and the Shambles to get a feel of the old city with its medieval timber framed houses.
 You may also stumble across Snickelways of York which is a collection of small street and footpaths.
 Why not walk down Whip-ma-whop-ma-gate: a street of historical interest which is the shortest street in York with the longest name.
 Whilst staying at York Rowntree Park why not call in at the many real ale pubs, The York Dungeons, Jorvik Viking Centre and take a time-car, which will transport you back to the city's distant past.
 Should you have any budding archaeologists in the family, visit the ARC at St Saviours Church and train enthusiasts of all ages won't want to miss the award-winning National Railway Museum.

-Please Note: From 26 April 2021 until approximately October 2022 work will take place on flood defenses in the area around the site.
+Please Note: From 17 May 2021 until approximately October 2022 work will take place on flood defences in the area around the site.
 The normal approach road will be closed to facilitate this and a diversion will be in place.
 Please do not use the site postcode to travel to the site, Clementhorpe is now closed and there is restricted ability to turn.

 If following the club directory instructions to site:

 Cross Skeldergate bridge with City Walls on the right, you will see the *Swan public house on the left.
 Do not turn down Clementhorpe.
 Continue left passing parade of shops on Bishopthorpe Road.

 At the traffic lights proceed straight on Bishopthorpe Road for approximately a quarter of a mile.